 How to Use a Meat Cleaver

-If you’ve seen enough horror movies, you might feel a little intimidated by meat cleavers.
+If you’ve seen enough horror movies, you might feel a little intimidated by cleavers.
 In reality, though, they have plenty of uses besides frightening potential victims.
-Provided you use them correctly, meat cleavers are safe and easy to cook with.
+Provided you use them correctly, they are safe and easy to cook with.

 Below are our top tips for effective usage: